vortex-exoplanet/VIP/paper.md

     interpolation (`cube_fix_badpix_with_kernel`);
-    - a new algorithm was added for the recentering of coronagraphic image cubes based on the cross-correlation of the speckle pattern, after appropriate filtering and log-scaling of pixel intensities ***Gary: which reference should I cite?.
+    - a new algorithm was added for the recentering of coronagraphic image cubes based on the cross-correlation of the speckle pattern, after appropriate filtering and log-scaling of pixel intensities **Gary: which paper should I cite?**

 We refer the interested reader to release descriptions and announcements in the Discussion section of the GitHub for a more complete list of all